project-oak/oak/docs/programming-oak.md

 #### Main Node

-It is common for an Oak Application to define a "main" Node which is the overall entry point of the Application, and it is in charge of creating all the other Nodes and Channels that are going to be used by the Application.
+It is common for an Oak Application to define a "main" Node which is the overall entrypoint of the Application, and it is in charge of creating all the other Nodes and Channels that are going to be used by the Application.
 This Node is also modelled as a [`oak::CommandHandler`](https://project-oak.github.io/oak/sdk/doc/oak/trait.CommandHandler.html)